kiedtl/finwe/doc/test-harness.md

 that the test is completed and doesn't erroneously return early.

-The test harness also implicitly asserts that assertions not contained in a conditional or loop execute, also the catch early returns.
+The test harness also implicitly asserts that assertions not contained in a conditional or loop execute, also to catch early returns.